AJB117/BBMP-Tutorials/general/how-to-programming/fundamentals/ds.md

 Notice that in Python, we initialize a list using square brackets, and we use `.append` to add a value to the end of the list.
 See docs [here](https://docs.python.org/3/tutorial/datastructures.html) for more things you can do with a list.

-Run with `python3 variables-1.py` in the directory you wrote `variables-1.py`.

 ### JavaScript

 ```javascript